IranMine123/Minecraft-Avatar-Maker-for-PHP/README.md

 - Size
 Defines both Width and Height in equal.
 Width and Height Variables on the URL will be Ignored if this is Defined.

 To use, Download both "Avatar-Maker.php" and "Steve.png" overwise it will break.

 Code by Arman Studios (IranMine123)
-Please Check the License File for the Term of Use.
+Please Check the License File for the Terms of Use.